Loading...

 Therefore, when the King James scholars used the word "believeth" in John 3:16 as follows:

-"For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life."
-(KJV)
+"For God so loved the world, that he gave his only begotten Son, that whosoever

-They understood that they were saying that an individual must "commit their very lives to Christ".
-The Pure Word shows the original meaning of pisteuw by using today's understood concept of "Committing":
+to Christ".
+The Pure Word shows the original meaning of pisteuw by using today's understood

 In this example, both the KJV and The Pure Word naturally present the same message regarding the gift of Salvation through Jesus Christ; however, the original Koine Greek to English translation found in The Pure Word provides more original depth regarding the meaning of "believeth" in Greek that was correctly used by the 1611 scholars but has changed over the last 400 years.
 You will also notice that each word's parsings which exists in the original Greek have been incorporated which brings a deeper understanding of this very important verse.